Siege of Rohtas (1764): Aftermath

-Under Charat Singh's leadership, the Sikhs began to take control of the surrounding areas and successfully suppressed numerous rebellions.
+Under Charat Singh's leadership, the Sikhs began to take control of the surrounding areas and successfully suppressed numerous rebellions such as that of the Gakhar chieftain Muqarrab Khan.
 Charat Singh started building his own forts in Pind Dadan Khan and assigned them to his commanders for control.
-After securing his control in the Jehlum region, Charat Singh captured parts of the Salt Range and once again deployed his men to patrol the area.
+After securing his control in the Jehlum region, Charat Singh captured parts of the Salt Range and once again deployed his men to patrol the area and control the restive tribes in the region.
 Charat Singh now governed the region stretching from the Indus to the Jhelum and extending up to the Salt Range.